AsmaaAlaa117/Sales-CRM-Analytics-PowerBI/README.md

 - Budget achievement %
 - Cancellation value
 - Net bookings by sales manager
-- Net bookings by account country
+- Net bookings by country
 - Net bookings by sector
-- Net bookings by account region
+- Net bookings by region
 - Net bookings by account
 - Net bookings by project
 - Net bookings by end user

-This dashboard helps compare actual booking performance against budget and identify the main sectors, regions, accounts, and projects contributing to net bookings.
+This dashboard helps compare actual booking performance against budget and identify the main contributors to sales performance.

 ![Net Bookings Dashboard](Netbooking.png)

 ---

-### 4. Cancellations Dashboard
+### 3. Cancellations Dashboard

 The Cancellations Dashboard focuses on analyzing cancelled sales and identifying the main sources and reasons for cancellations.